debbie23/Homecare-Duration-Prediction/README.md

 ## file structure

-plot: EDA.
+Plot: EDA.

 Scatter plot about all predictors and the response.
 Distribution plot of the response.
 Correlation matrix plot about the preprocessed data.

-data: all data files.
+Data: all data files.

-pre-processing-R: using R to preprocess data
+Pre-processing-R: using R to preprocess data

-classification: files about predicting categorized care duration
+Classification: files about predicting categorized care duration

-regression: files about predicting continuous care duration
+Regression: files about predicting continuous care duration

-report
+Report